anupaprabhasara/SLIIT-IWT-Project-2024/README.md

 3. **Dashboard**:
    - Personalized dashboard for users to track donations, view history, and manage profiles.
-   - Includes graphs, progress bars, and visual statistics for donation activity.

 4. **Real-Time Updates**:
    - Using AJAX and jQuery for dynamic updates (e.g., displaying latest blood needs, donation records).